 Review and Validate

 The legislated time-frame for processing a request under the Access to Information Act is 30 calendar days.
-If the 30 day deadline falls on a weekend or on a holiday, the due date becomes the next business day.
+If the 30 day deadline falls on a weekend or on a holiday, the due date becomes the next business day (Also see Computation of Time at Interpretation Act).
 Please note;

 IRCC processes orders only during regular business hours, Eastern Time.
 That means processing of orders received by IRCC outside of operating hours or the weekend will begin the following business day.